When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Okay,” Dave responded.
 “One question.
 Why did you pick a drug program from a university?”

-“We figured they’re students, and we’re students, and that’s a good fit,” Jay said.
-“We read through all of the material and most of it is easy for high school students to follow.”
+“We figured they’re students and we’re students, and they aren’t that much older than we are, especially the freshmen.
+So, it should be a good fit for us,” Jay said.
+“We scanned through all of the material and most of it is easy for high school students to follow.
+There isn’t a lot of psychological jargon or technical terms.”

 Greg pointed at the set of pages they’d given Dave.
-“We think you’ll see it’s a good fit for us when you read what I printed.
+“We think you’ll see it’ll work for us when you read what I printed.
 The link to go to their website’s there too, if you want to look at the original material.”

 “There are other kinds of drugs in their program, like alcohol and cocaine,” Jay said.
 “They don’t apply to us because we don’t drink or use hard drugs.”